andreas-schwenk/st2cc/README.md

 <img src="logo.svg?v=5" width="128" height="128"/>

-Structured Text (ST) to C Compiler

-Written 2024 by Andreas Schwenk <schwenk@member.fsf.org>
+`st2cc` is a Structured Text (ST) to C compiler and interpreter, developed in 2024 by Andreas Schwenk (schwenk@member.fsf.org).

+[!CAUTION]
+Work in progress: Only basic, trivial examples are currently functional.

 # License